letolabs/git-training/git_advanced.md

 		repository of mostly unencrypted files.
 The use case of keeping a configuration file, an SSH private key and an SSL certificate in an encrypted form within the Git repository.
-	* Dealing with Large Files
+	* Handling with Large Files
-		Goal: Students will learn techniques for managing large files in Git, which is was not originally designed to handle.
+		Goal: Students will learn techniques for managing large files, which Git was not originally designed to handle.
 	* Optimizing Git repositories
 		Goal: Students will learn how to optimize a local Git repository as well as efficiently use bandwidth and disk space when managing various